What Is a DAW? (Digital Audio Workstation Explained)

 What can you do with a DAW?

-Digital audio workstations and interfaces make it possible to record musicians and vocalists.
+• Recording a live instrument or voice: Digital audio workstations and interfaces make it possible to record musicians and vocalists.
 You can record a guitar or any other instrument by connecting a microphone if you have an audio interface.
 A guitar cable can also be used to connect the instrument directly to the interface.
-You may also use the guitar’s built-in mic and a direct-in cable to record two tracks.

 You may import the instrument’s notes or sounds straight into your DAW by clicking and dragging the notes to where you want them.

-Effects, often abbreviated as “FX,” are another common way to mix music.
+• Adding audio effects: Effects, often abbreviated as “FX,” is another common way to mix music.
 Most digital audio workstations have plugins for effects like delays, reverbs, auto-tune, chorus, and more.
 With these effects, a song can go from empty to full, sterile to ambient, and amateur to professional.

-Some DAWs make mixing easily by including EQ and compressor plugins by default, while others provide few if any, options for doing so.
+Some DAWs make mixing easy by including EQ and compressor plugins by default, while others provide few, if any, options for doing so.
 If that’s the case, have the files mixed by a professional mixing engineer.

 What are some popular DAWs?